Noah in Islam: Story

-The Quran states that Noah was inspired by God, like other prophets such as Ibrāhīm (Abraham), Ismā'īl (Ishmael), Ishaq (Isaac), Ya'qub (Jacob), Isa (Jesus), Ilyas (Elijah), Ayyub (Job), Harun (Aaron), Yunus (Jonah), Dawud (David) and Muhammad, and that he was a faithful messenger.
-Noah had firm belief in the oneness of God, and preached Islam (literally "submission," meaning submission to God).
+According to the Qur'an, Noah was inspired by God like other prophets—such as Ibrāhīm (Abraham), Ismā'īl (Ishmael), Ishaq (Isaac), Ya'qub (Jacob), Isa (Jesus), Ilyas (Elijah), Ayyub (Job), Harun (Aaron), Yunus (Jonah), Dawud (David) and Muhammad—and was a faithful messenger.
+Noah had firm belief in tawhid (the oneness of God), and preached Islam (literally "submission," meaning submission to God).

 He continuously warned the people of the painful doom that was coming and asked them to accept one God instead of worshipping idols such as Wadd, Suwa', Yaghuth, Ya'uq and Nasr.
 He called the people to serve God, and said that nobody but God could save them.
 He said that the time of the deluge was appointed and could not be delayed, and that the people had to submit to God.

 God commanded Noah to build a ship, the Ark, and as he was building it, the chieftains passed him and mocked him.
 Upon its completion, the ship is said to be loaded with pairs of every animal, and Noah's household, and a group of believers who did submit to God.
 The people who denied the message of Noah, including one of his own sons, drowned.
 The final resting place of the ship was referred to as "Al-Jūdiyy" or a "Munzalanm-Mubārakan" (مُنْزَلًا مُّبَارَكًا).
 Noah is called a grateful servant.
 Both Noah and Abraham were taught the prophethood and the scripture.
-According to a Shia tafsir (exegesis), God commanded Noah to take all species that he needed on the ship.
+According to Shi'a tafsir (exegesis), God commanded Noah to take all species that he needed on the ship.
 The commentary by Prophetic descendants explains the verse to mean eight animals.